ChampionSamay1644/custom_yolo/docs/en/guides/queue-management.md

 For more information on diverse applications, check out our [Real World Applications](#real-world-applications) section.

-### What are some real-world applications of Ultralytics YOLO11 in queue management?
+### What are some real-world applications of numa_ultralytics YOLO11 in queue management?

-Ultralytics YOLO11 is used in various real-world applications for queue management:
+numa_ultralytics YOLO11 is used in various real-world applications for queue management:

 - **Retail:** Monitors checkout lines to reduce wait times and improve customer satisfaction.
 - **Airports:** Manages queues at ticket counters and security checkpoints for a smoother passenger experience.
 - **Healthcare:** Optimizes patient flow in clinics and hospitals.
 - **Banks:** Enhances customer service by managing queues efficiently in banks.

-Check our [blog on real-world queue management](https://www.ultralytics.com/blog/revolutionizing-queue-management-with-ultralytics-yolov8-and-openvino) to learn more.
+Check our [blog on real-world queue management](https://www.numa_ultralytics.com/blog/revolutionizing-queue-management-with-numa_ultralytics-yolov8-and-openvino) to learn more.